mihaildicoski/Tech-Xplore-2025/MCP_CLIENTS.md

 If you have access to Github copilot, you can connect to your MCP server via 'agent mode'.
 WARNING: You might lose some of the functionality of your agent such as specifying the list of tools requiring confirmation.

 [Guide on how to connect to an MCP server via Github Copilot Agent Mode](https://code.visualstudio.com/docs/copilot/chat/mcp-servers)

+## Option 4: Cloudflare AI Playground

+You can also use the Cloudflare AI Playground at https://playground.ai.cloudflare.com/ to connect to your MCP server.
+This provides a web-based interface for testing and interacting with your MCP agent using various AI models available on the Cloudflare platform.